concord-consortium/lab/readme.md

 ### External JavaScript Frameworks: vendor/

 External JavaScript prerequisites for running lab are located in the vendor/ directory.
-These are copied into the examples/ directory when either running `make` or `bin/guard start`.
+These are copied into the examples/ directory when either running `make` or `bin/guard`.

 - d3
 - modernizr.js